mevdschee/php-crud-api/README.md

 - "jwtAuth.header": Name of the header containing the JWT token ("X-Authorization")
 - "jwtAuth.leeway": The acceptable number of seconds of clock skew ("5")
 - "jwtAuth.ttl": The number of seconds the token is valid ("30")
-- "jwtAuth.secret": The shared secret used to sign the JWT token with ("")
+- "jwtAuth.secrets": The shared secret(s) used to sign the JWT token with ("")
 - "jwtAuth.algorithms": The algorithms that are allowed, empty means 'all' ("")
 - "jwtAuth.audiences": The audiences that are allowed, empty means 'all' ("")
 - "jwtAuth.issuers": The issuers that are allowed, empty means 'all' ("")